azoth-lang/azoth.language.design/potential-issues.md

 reference.
 This greatly limits what can be done in generic types that don't constrain their generic parameters.

-## Closed Struct Tearing
+## Closed Value/Struct Tearing

-When assigning a closed struct variable a new value, the new value may have a different discriminator.
-The challenge is that the discriminator can change the layout of the struct.
-Since writing structs is not atomic, the garbage collector could read the value in a state where the discriminator doesn't match the values in memory and could therefor follow a value that is an invalid reference.
+When assigning a closed value or struct variable a new value, the new value may have a different discriminator.
+The challenge is that the discriminator can change the layout of the data.
+Since writing values and structs is not atomic, the garbage collector could read the value in a state where the discriminator doesn't match the values in memory and could therefor follow a value that is an invalid reference.

 Possible (Partial) Resolutions: